 With a large number of schools getting back to in-person learning, we, as teachers, face greater challenges in protecting our students from the deadly virus.

-As a teacher, in turn, I should be certain with my answers as to how can I keep my students safe from COVID 19 pandemic?
+As a teacher, in turn, I should be certain with my answers as to how can I keep my students safe from the COVID 19 pandemic.

-Consequently, hygienic lessons on frequent hand washing and social distancing are to be included in my lesson plans as a clear manifestation that I am keeping my students safe from COVID 19.
+Consequently, hygienic lessons on frequent hand washing and social distancing are to be included in our lesson plans as a clear manifestation that we are keeping our students safe from COVID-19.

 Now that most schools all over the world are returning to in-person learning, it’s quite an opportune piece.

 How Can I Keep My Students Safe from COVID 19?

-Grab the 7 practical ways to protect students from the viral spread
+Grab the 10 practical ways to protect students from the viral spread

 Having a different school year due to the pandemic, students are being accommodated through remote and in-person learning.
 This means a very extreme shift from the regular school year.